redgar598/EMBL_BTM_2019/beginner_machine_learning/README.md

 ## Useful resources

-I find that the libraries, packages and functions in this field are extensively documented and there is a lot of help/already answered questions available on [Stack Overflow](https://stackoverflow.com) to help you get started.
+I find that the libraries, packages and functions in this field are extensively documented and there is a lot of help/already answered questions available on [Stack Overflow](https://stackoverflow.com) to get you started.

 Some of the resources that I find particularly useful are:
 1. Pattern Recognition and Machine Learning by Christopher M. Bishop